IlyasShabi/Coffee-Machine-Kata/README.md

 ## Developement Environement

-In order to run this project you need to install node > 10 in your machine.
+For this project i used:
+  * Node 12.
+  * Jest
+  * TypeScript

 ## How to run ?

-Clone or download the project, then npm install and run npm test to see the result in your console.
+Clone or download the project, then **npm install** and run npm test to see the result in your console.

 ## Explanation: